iammohitsakhuja/handwritten-digit-recognizer/docs/GPU_SUPPORT.md

 ```
 Configuring device...
 ✅ Apple Metal Performance Shaders (MPS) detected
-⚠️  Note: MPS has compatibility issues with FastAI training
-🔧 Using CPU for training, MPS for inference
+🔧 Using MPS for training and inference
-🔧 Training device: cpu
+🔧 Using device: mps
 ```

 ## Performance Characteristics